 4. Alternative heating sources

 Space heaters, wood or pellet stoves, and dirty chimneys are common fire hazards that need extra precaution when in use.
 Never place personal heaters near fabric materials like curtains, bedding, furniture or other objects that could easily catch fire.
-You should also inspect your fireplace annually to get it professionally cleaned of any ashes or dirt that could catch a fire.
+You should also inspect your fireplace annually to get it professionally cleaned of any ashes or dirt that could catch fire.
 You should never burn cardboard, paper, trash or plants in your fireplace either.

 5. Keep debris away from your home